WiFire/WANI/README.md

 - Any status 200 response that doesn't contain the **paymentUrl** JSON field will be treated as login success, and the user will be notified that they are online.
 - Any status other than 200 will be interpreted as login failure.

+That's it!

+## Dealing with dynamic parameter requirements
+It may be the case that your existing captive portal system requires dynamically parameters for logging in, such as the router's MAC ID, connection timestamp, sequence number etc. One way deal with this is as follows:

+1. Your declared CPURL should not be the actual captive portal URL, but a wrapper over it.
+2. Handle steps 1 & 2 of WiFire login as described above.
+3. Then make an AJAX request from the CPURL to your actual captive portal along with any dynamic parameters that you need.
+4. Perform the actual login for your network on the captive portal and return a response to the CPURL.
+5. Finally, return a response from the CPURL to the WiFire app as described in step 3 of WiFire login.

+## FAQs

-**Note:** The WiFire app expects a response from the captive portal within 5 seconds at the most, failing which the user will be informed that login did not succeed.
+1. **Any latency requirements for logging in?** The WiFire app expects a response from the captive portal within 5 seconds at the most, failing which the user will be informed that login did not succeed.
 Our auth URL responds in under 100ms most of the time.

+2. **Why isn't my network showing up in WiFire?** WiFire needs an exact match on SSID (case-sensitive) & BSSID with a network present in the WANI registry.
+Failing this, it will neither show your network nor attempt WANI login on it.
+Also, the network's geolocation declared in the WANI registry must be reasonably close to its real location, since our app only syncs networks within a few kilometers of the user.

+3. **Do I need to verify the signature in the auth response?** We recommend skipping this step for now.
+TRAI's spec recommends a non-standard signature method, and we hope to have a discussion with them about this.
+This guide will be updated on this step in the near future.